tomwray13/nest-docker-postgres-prisma/README.md

 1. Clone this repo
 2. Run `npm run install` to install dependencies
-3. Run `docker-compose up -d` to setup local environment with Docker
+3. Copy the `.env.example` file over to your own `.env` file and update the variables
-3. Run `npx prisma migrate` to run local database
+4. Run `docker-compose up -d` to setup local environment with Docker
-4. Run `docker-compose up -d -V` to update local environment with migrations
+5. Run `npx prisma migrate dev` to run local database migrations

 ## Installing new pacakages / database changes